-- All stages of reconstruction of the breast on which the mastectomy was performed; - Surgery and reconstruction of the other breast to produce a symmetrical appearance; - · Prostheses; and - Treatment of physical complications of the mastectomy, including lymphedema.
+- All stages of reconstruction of the breast on which the mastectomy was performed; - Surgery and reconstruction of the other breast to produce a symmetrical appearance; - Prostheses; and - Treatment of physical complications of the mastectomy, including lymphedema.

-These benefits will be provided subject to the same Deductibles and Coinsurance applicable to other medical and surgical benefits provided under this Plan.
-See the Schedule of Benefits.
+These benefits will be provided subject to the same Deductibles and Co-Insurance applicable to other medical and surgical benefits provided under this Plan.
+See the Cost-Sharing by Medical Benefit Option for further information.